yesgee/socialights/_posts/2015-01-27-second-meeting.md

 # Tasks

-* Hylke and Jan will contact Huom.io
+* Hylke and Jan contact Huom.io
-* Hylke and Jan will contact the ID department.
+* Hylke and Jan contact the ID department.
-* Jan will ask his brothers for ideas.
+* Jan asks his brothers for ideas.